How to make DIY farmhouse window trim with stock lumber

 I grew up in an old, rambling farmhouse with massive old vintage window trim mouldings.
 And I’ve missed them ever since.

 After searching online, I came across plenty of farmhouse window trim ideas, but most revealed complicated tutorials requiring miter cuts and and expensive trim boards.
 There just had to be an easier way!

-Then I came across a variation that showed how to achieve the look using standard lumber layers with straight cuts.
+Then I came across a variation that showed how to achieve the look using standard wood layers with straight cuts.
 BINGO!

 Combining the concept with my own twist, here’s my version which is so simple, even a non-builder can create this beautiful farmhouse window trim out of any standard modern window with simple stock lumber!

 standard solid pine lumber in sizes as show above (I suggest pre-primed)